Why are lung health checks being offered

-Depending on this risk, you may then be invited to have a CT scan of your lungs.
-This will happen during the same appointment.
+If you are invited to have a CT scan of your lungs, this will be arranged at a time that is convenient for you.
 The team will talk you through the scan and answer any questions you may have about it.

 The CT scan is a quick and painless way for us to see if there are any changes in your lungs.
 The appointment lasts around 30 minutes and requires you to wear loose clothing or a hospital gown and remove any metal (for example an underwired bra) from around your chest.

 During the scan you will lay flat on your back